Alejogb1/job-board/blog-data/verilog-typedef-struct-usage.md

 id: "verilog-typedef-struct-usage"
 ---

-Alright lets dive into this verilog `typedef struct` thing I've seen this pop up a fair bit and I've wrestled with it more times than I'd like to admit so let me share what I've learned its not exactly rocket science but there are definitely some things that can trip you up
+lets dive into this verilog `typedef struct` thing I've seen this pop up a fair bit and I've wrestled with it more times than I'd like to admit so let me share what I've learned its not exactly rocket science but there are definitely some things that can trip you up

-Okay so first off `typedef struct` in verilog is basically your way of creating custom data types you're essentially saying hey compiler instead of using just `reg` or `wire` I want to bundle a bunch of different signals together and give it a name this is super handy for managing complex data structures and makes your code much more readable and maintainable trust me on this one
+ so first off `typedef struct` in verilog is basically your way of creating custom data types you're essentially saying hey compiler instead of using just `reg` or `wire` I want to bundle a bunch of different signals together and give it a name this is super handy for managing complex data structures and makes your code much more readable and maintainable trust me on this one

 Think of it like building a mini-container for related signals its a way to group things together logically and avoid having a bunch of loose wires floating around your design for example if you're building a data packet you might have a header a payload and a checksum all those things belong together right `typedef struct` lets you define that relationship